Gregarious Build Guide: Gregarious Charm Stack for Everything Is Crab

 It scales reasonably into the harder modes because the ally pool grows with the spawn density.
 Some modifiers that increase enemy aggression actually help Social by giving you more charm targets per minute.
 The matchup against Shellephant gets harder on harder difficulties — that's the bottleneck.

-Build snapshot for the May 2026 patch.
+Build snapshot current as of v1.0.1 (May 15 2026).
 We update pick orders when patches change charm duration, ally caps, or evolution offer weights.
 Found a stronger pick order?
 Email us.